Restorative Dental Care

 Crowns support damaged teeth and fix functional chewing problems, and require two visits to Salmon Creek Family Dental.
 Initially, Dr. Nelson will get rid of any decay, shape the tooth as needed, and then fit the tooth with a temporary crown.

 On the subsequent visit, Dr. Nelson will remove the temporary crown, replacing it with a permanent crown.
-The permanent crown will then be cemented into place and you have a new beautiful looking tooth.
+We will cement the permanent crown into place, giving you a beautiful, new tooth.

 Replacing Missing Teeth